rusakov92/js-hash-router/README.md

 });
 ```

-The first argument is the route path.
-The second is a anonymous function to be executed.
+The first argument is the route path and must be a string.
+The second argument is what to execute, it must be anonymous function.

 ### To start the Router: